salahnomad/salahnomad.github.io/content/ai-future/olive-tree-oracle/index.md

 Most AI failures happen because we starve the system of context, then wonder why it gives shallow responses. **The solution: provide the cultural, emotional, and historical background that makes your question meaningful.**

-{{< promptbox title="To the Oracle" >}}
+> **To the Oracle:**
-I bring offerings of context about Ghassoul clay:
+> I bring offerings of context about Ghassoul clay:
+>

-1.  **Poetic Roots:** Verse from Ibn Arabi (12th c):
+> 1.  **Poetic Roots:** Verse from Ibn Arabi (12th c):
-    *"The mountain weeps stones of remembrance / That become clay on the skin of lovers"*
+>     *"The mountain weeps stones of remembrance / That become clay on the skin of lovers"*
+>

-2.  **Sensory Memory:** The scent of clay mixed with wild mint and the sound of grinding stones at dawn.
+> 2.  **Sensory Memory:** The scent of clay mixed with wild mint and the sound of grinding stones at dawn.
+>

-3.  **Human Hands:** My grandmother Fatima's technique:
+> 3.  **Human Hands:** My grandmother Fatima's technique:
-    - Sifting under full moon
+>     - Sifting under full moon
-    - Singing harvest songs
+>     - Singing harvest songs
-    - Storing in woven grass baskets
+>     - Storing in woven grass baskets
-{{< /promptbox >}}

-**This approach transforms AI from data processor to context-aware partner.** I've applied this to [**preserve ancestral recipes**](/stories-wisdom/saffron-argan-algorithms/), creating dialogues where AI understands not just ingredients, but their cultural significance.
+**This approach transforms AI from data processor to context-aware partner.** I've applied this to **preserve ancestral recipes**, creating dialogues where AI understands not just ingredients, but their cultural significance.

 ### 🎭 **Phase 2: Sculpt the Trunk (Ethical Architecture)**